-As we did in 2018, the board gave the Executive Committee authority to commission a Notice to Reader engagement in line with the estimate of $2000 as provided by Smythe CPA.
+As we did in 2018 and 2019, the board gave the Executive Committee authority to commission a Notice to Reader engagement in line with the estimate of $2000 as provided by Smythe CPA.

 A copy of the Notice to Reader can be found here.
 This does not constitute a formal audit of the Open Privacy Research Society.

-The board did consider estimates for a formal audit, but the cost would have exceeded 10% of our income, and the board ultimately determined this would not have been a good use of funds.
+The board has considered estimates for a formal audit, but the cost would have exceeded 10% of our income, and the board ultimately determined this would not have been a good use of funds.
 It is the goal of the Executive Committee, and the board, to engage in a formal audit once our funding levels are sufficient to support it.